TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑19 (Part 3)

-In this follow‑on sprint we continued our systematic audit of the NoPixel resources, focusing on modules that appear after `np‑base` in the GitHub ordering.
+In this follow‑on sprint we continued our systematic audit of the original resources, focusing on modules that appear after `np‑base` in the GitHub ordering.
 Most resources examined contained only client scripts and therefore required no backend support.
 However, the **np‑contracts** resource contained server